lee-joanne/rageit/README.md

 ![Screenshot of deleting post](documentation/deletingpost.png)

-When users try to delete their own posts (accessed via homepage or in detailed post view), they will be redirected to a new page.
+When users try to delete their posts (accessed via homepage or in detailed post view), they will be redirected to a new page.
 The page will ask for confirmation if the user wishes to go ahead with their deletion and shows the title of the post they wish to delete.
 The user then can confirm whether they want to delete or not.
-If user who is NOT the author tries to access the url page to delete, it will throw an error that the user is forbidden to enter, to protect the author's posts.
+If the user is NOT the author tries to access the url page to delete, it will throw an error that the user is forbidden to enter, to protect the author's posts.

 User stories covered in Deleting A Post: